22 Ways To Create A Secure Attachment

 Parenting can be tough

-Children who form an attachment with one or more adults may have many advantages in life.
-They tend to be more independent, relaxed, and empathetic as children and later in life as well.
+Children who form an attachment in early childhood with one or more adults may have many advantages in life.
+Those with a secure attachment style tend to be more independent, relaxed, and empathetic as children and later in life as well.
 They may also develop a greater capacity to form healthy relationships throughout their lives.
 They may learn more easily and have fewer behavioral problems.
-Attachment is important, and there are many ways it can be created.
+Attachment can play a significant role in child development, and there are many ways it can be created.
 Here are 22 of them to consider:

 Tend to your own needs

-If you're wondering how to foster safe attachment with your children, you may need to first address your own needs.
+As a parent or primary caregiver, you may tend to prioritize your child’s needs over your own.
+However, if you're wondering how to foster safe attachment with your children, you may need to first address your own needs.
 A needy parent might be emotionally unavailable for their child.
 They may struggle to take care of the child's basic physiological needs.
 When you meet your own needs, you aren't just doing it for yourself.
-It can benefit your child, too.
+It can benefit your child, too, potentially leading to a secure attachment.

 Get enough sleep